Management of other significant risks

 Swiss Re is a founding signatory to the UN Principles for Sustainable Insurance (UN PSI) and is currently a board member of this initiative.
 The UN PSI provide a global framework for managing environmental, social and governance challenges.
-Swiss Re has been actively contributing to the initiative for several years, co-chaired it from 2013 to 2015 and publicly reports progress against the principles in its annual Corporate Responsibility Report; the 2018 edition has been published together with the 2018 Financial Report.
+Swiss Re has been actively contributing to the initiative for several years, co-chaired it from 2013 to 2015 and publicly reports progress against the principles in its annual Sustainability Report; the 2019 edition has been published together with the 2019 Financial Report.

-Reflecting the Group’s strong overall commitment to corporate responsibility, Swiss Re continued to be included in leading sustainability indexes and rankings such as FTSE4Good, Euronext Vigeo World 120, Ethibel Excellence Global, oekom Prime Investment and the Dow Jones Sustainability Index.
-For more information on Swiss Re’s sustainability practices, see also the Corporate Responsibility section as well as Swiss Re’s 2018 Corporate Responsibility Report.
+Reflecting the Group’s strong overall commitment to sustainability, Swiss Re continued to be included in leading sustainability indexes and rankings such as FTSE4Good, Euronext Vigeo World 120, Ethibel Excellence Global, oekom Prime Investment and the Dow Jones Sustainability Index.
+For more information on Swiss Re’s sustainability practices, see the 2019 Sustainability Report.

 Anticipating possible developments in the risk landscape is a central element of Enterprise Risk Management.
 Swiss Re promotes pre-emptive thinking on risk in all areas of the business in order to reduce uncertainty and diminish the volatility of the Group’s results, while also identifying new business opportunities and raising awareness for emerging risks.